Starcounter/StarcounterClientFiles/README.md

 This app is the implementation of the option 2.

-## Testing Palindrom 3.0.0 and `palindrom-polymer-client` 4.0.0 using SysUpgrade
+## Testing Palindrom 3.0.0 and `palindrom-polymer-client` 4.0.0 using StarcounterClientFiles

 ### Steps: